 If you have read to this point, you are seriously considering buying a business you don’t understand.
 That’s OK – and it’s where I come in, for the key to success is to secure impartial expert advice.
 This is exactly what I offer.
 My loyalty is solely to my client.
 I do not broker coin laundries.
 I do not benefit from the sale of laundry equipment.
 I even forbid advertising on this site (thereby giving up considerable income); and, I do not offer referrals (experience has taught me to avoid responsibility for the performance of third-parties).
 Moreover, I am BBB accredited.
 (You would do well to note the absence of such accreditation among the self anointed laundromat "experts" on the web.)
 My only source of income is the fees I receive from my clients.
 Therefore, my economic survival depends upon my reputation, which in turn depends upon appraisals that are both honest and accurate.

 For a very reasonable fee, I will empower you with information you must have in order to screen-out the many inferior deals (many of which are cleverly disguised as a "pot of gold"), and I will “walk through” the first coin-laundry with you to make sure you understand all of the important issues (there is very much more to a laundromat than meets the eye).
-You will learn to ask the right questions of the seller and I will assist you to verify the accuracy of the answers.
-With reliable and complete information, we can properly evaluate the purchase, and if it survives scrutiny, commence legal acquisition.
+Moreover, you should improve your coin-laundry knowledge before initial meetings with either sellers or brokers.

 If you are considering building a new laundromat, first contact one or two laundry equipment distributors in your area.
 Distributors usually offer “turn key” (they will build the whole thing for you) proposals.
 Generally, a distributor proposal will include demographic data, a “radius map”, estimates as to prospective gross and net, a sketch of the proposed facility, a list of recommended equipment, and an estimate of construction costs.
 Familiarize yourself with the proposal and then consult with me.